Points won by each set: [ 28-32, 35-38, 28-21, 33-29, 38-31 ]

 30 % Haas – of 141

 Haas [16] came back from *2:4 in the opener, had the match under control after 1.5 hours, but wasted a break point in the first game of the 3rd set and the things turned around.
 The Russian [6] saved two break points trailing 2:3 in the 4th set, the first one with a backhand down the line winner.
-The German paid the price for playing third five-setter in a row (two points away from losing fifth sets against Robby Ginepri & Marat Safin) – he needed a medical treatment (thighs) once he lost his serve at 2-all in the decider.
-Davydenko was serving at 5:2 (30/15), but Haas managed to find the second wind after removing his baseball cap at the change of ends and improved to 4:5* (40/15); nonetheless Davydenko – known as a good clincher – won four consecutive points with aggressive display. # A couple of months later, they face each other in a major quarterfinal again, and that time Haas deals better with a tense ending.
+The German paid the price for playing his third five-setter in a row (two points away from losing fifth sets against Robby Ginepri & Marat Safin) – he needed a medical treatment (thighs) once he lost his serve at 2-all in the decider.
+Davydenko was serving at 5:2 (30/15), but Haas managed to get the second wind after removing his baseball cap at the change of ends and improved to 4:5* (40/15); nonetheless Davydenko – known as a good clincher – won four consecutive points with aggressive display. # A couple of months later, they face each other in a major quarterfinal again, and that time Haas deals better with a tense ending.